LuigiGonnella/SE25-Participium/Retrospective/retrospective_sprint1.md

 - What did go wrong in the sprint?

+        We underestimated the implementation tasks and overestimated the tests.
+In the end we spent less time than estimated, not reaching the expected 8 hours per week.

 - What caused your errors in estimation (if any)?

+        We overestimated the map, because nobody in the group ever implemented it, and the tests, thinking they would require more time.

 - What lessons did you learn (both positive and negative) in this sprint?

+        Positive: as a group, we're more efficient and experienced than we thought, so we can probably estimate a higher workload next time
+        Negative: communication should be improved, as well as tasks estimation and planning

 - Which improvement goals set in the previous retrospective were you able to achieve?

 - Which ones you were not able to achieve?
 Why?

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)

+        Sprint Planning: we should be more efficient when dividing tasks, trying to balance the workload for each member.
+        Communication: making sure to inform the group about breaking changes

 - One thing you are proud of as a Team!!

+        We could fully complete all the estimated stories before the deadline, without rushing in the last minute.